Everest Three Passes Trek with Best Local Company

-About Trip Date of Everest Pass Trek
+About the Trip Date of Everest Pass Trek

-The best time of Everest Three Passes Trekking is from mid-September to end of November and from mid-March to mid-June.
-During the mentioned months the weather becomes pleasant with clear Sky and temperatures at higher places are more bearable.
+The best time for Everest Three Passes Trekking is from mid-September to the end of November and from mid-March to mid-June.
+During the mentioned months the weather becomes pleasant with clear skies and temperatures at higher places are more bearable.
 In winter and during the monsoon months flights are frequently canceled because of poor visibility at the Lukla airstrip.
 The most serious obstacle of trekking in winter is cold weather and high passes are filled with snow.
 Consequently, it’s very difficult to find out the trail.

 Three Pass Trek Cost including Everest Base Camp